About The Opening Eyes

 “Be patient toward all that is unsolved in your heart and try to love the questions themselves, like locked rooms and like books that are now written in a very foreign tongue.
 Do not now seek the answers, which cannot be given you because you would not be able to live them.
 And the point is, to live everything.
 Live the questions now.
 Perhaps you will then gradually, without noticing it, live along some distant day into the answer.” ~ Rainer Maria Rilke

-I trained as systemic psychotherapist with the Clanwilliam Institute in Dublin, and completed the professional training in MBSR & MBCT with the Institute for Mindfulness-Based Approaches, IMA, Germany.
+I trained as systemic psychotherapist in Dublin, and completed the professional training in MBSR & MBCT with the Institute for Mindfulness-Based Approaches, IMA, Germany.
 There are other psychotherapeutic modalities and training attended over the years, which inform my work, one of them being Jungian therapy.

 A previous degree in Education and Philology complements the teaching of Mindfulness approaches and widening the methodology required to offer meditation professionally.